jboss-mobile/unified-push-helloworld/android/README.md

 ## Configure

-* Have created an variant in UnifiedPush admin console
+* Have created a variant in UnifiedPush admin console
 * Have a device (push notification not available on simulator)

 ## Build and Deploy the HelloWorld